Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators

-Combined with the anomaly generator, the critic's objectives have the following meaning: explore random samples that do not overlap 1) with the training data and 2) with previously generated samples.
-Goal~1 prevents normal samples being generated as anomalies, goal~2 encourages the exploration of new samples.
-The Gaussian distributed limits the vicinity where the anomaly generator explores new samples.
-Remember that the AAE bounds the training samples to be within a unit-variance Gaussian distribution in the code layer.
-We thus use a slightly wider Gaussian distribution for the critic, $\vect{n}_\text{critic} \sim \set{N}(0, 2\cdot\vect{1})$ Intuitively, we try to generate samples that are close to the normal ones, but do not imitate these.

-Summarising the results of this section, the anomaly detector tries to classify the generated anomalies as anomalous, while the critic distinguishes between the training data, the generated data and a Gaussian distribution.
-During training, the anomaly generator tries to fool the anomaly detector and the critic.
-As consequence, the generated anomalies fill the blind spots of the anomaly detector.
-Similar to other GANs, we use a unit-variance Gaussian prior for the generator, $\vect{n}_\text{gen} \sim \set{N}(0, \vect{1})$.
-The anomaly generator's objectives are:
+where the weighting factors were set to $\lambda_\text{n} = \lambda_\text{g} = 2$ to penalise the generation of normal samples more.
+The generator maps a prior to non-trivial anomalies.
+During training, the anomaly generator fools the anomaly detector and the critic.
+Similar to other GANs, we use a unit-variance Gaussian distribution, $\vect{n}_\text{gen} \sim \set{N}(\vect{0}, \vect{1})$: